Poor Road Conditions and Scooter Accidents

-Scooter accidents that are not caused by someone’s negligence or a product defect are different and will involve unique considerations.
-According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person…”
+Scooter accidents that are caused by someone’s negligence or a product defect are two very different circumstances that will involve unique considerations.
+According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”

 When it comes to deciding if a property owner/manager breached his or her duty of care, the following will be considered: